-I Hired A Bad VA Now What?
+I Chose a Bad Virtual Assistant: Now What?

 Are they failing at this job because they have no direction?
-Are you delegating or abdicating?

-Do they understand the measurables and are the measurables reasonable?
+Do they understand the measurables, and are the measurables reasonable?

 Have they had the appropriate training?